Chapter 1: One through seven

 “The Zealots and the Maccabees and others finally had enough of Roman rule.
 They rose up together and managed to drive them out for a while, but of course, the Romans came back…” He looked out into the air, looking weary now, and older.
 “So many people killed.
 And the Temple has been destroyed, just as foretold.
 Along with all of Jerusalem.
 And now Jews are scattered all over the Empire.”

-“So… so that’s how it came about…” Judas sat down on the ground, stunned.
+“So… so that’s how it turned out…” Judas sat down on the ground, stunned.

 “We Christians – we who follow the Way -- didn’t take part in the uprising,” said Thomas.
 “We had the prophecy of the Temple’s destruction; we knew it was hopeless.
 But…” He closed his eyes, shaking his head; a hand opening as if trying to grab hold of what was only air. “…Somehow when I heard our lord say that, I had hoped it would mostly affect the temple scribes and the hawkers, the rest of the Sadducees, and Roman lackeys.
 I was too hopeful.
 Of course there would be great death and destruction.
 We are truly in the end days.”